 VR Frontiers Lab Explores Virtual Reality applications in education and interdisciplinary science

 WetLab Synthetic biology experimental lab

-The SDG School is based on the Sustainable Development Goals outlined by the United Nations to be reached by 2030, a blueprint to achieve a better and more sustainable future for all around the globe in the areas of education, healthcare, equality, energy, production, consumption, climate change and strategic partnerships.
+The SDG School focuses on efforts to achieve the UN’s Sustainable Development Goals by 2030.
+The Goals are a blueprint for building a better, more sustainable future for the entire planet, specifically in the areas of education, healthcare, equality, energy, production, consumption, climate change and strategic partnerships.

-The consortium is made up of the Catholic Institute of Lille (ICL), the Interdisciplinary Research Centre (CRI), the Collective and Artificial Intelligence Laboratory (LICA), the Chance social-business and the Synergie Family association.
+Behind the project is a consortium of partners: the Catholic Institute of Lille (ICL), the Collective and Artificial Intelligence Laboratory (LICA), the Chance social business, the Synergie Family and the CRI.

 With the RTR project, we want to offer a new vision of how the labour market should work, namely that it should be the market that seeks out individuals while individuals should be empowered to choose employment based on their identity, talents, resources, motivations and dreams.
 The project aims to connect the labour market with NEETs in such a way that both sides can enjoy a sustainable and fulfilling partnership.